Gigiga/MinecraftS3Backup/README.md

 access-key-secret: <your access-key-secret>
 bucket: <name of your bucket>
 region: <the region your bucket belongs to>
+upload-speed: 0.05
 backup-times:
   - "12:00"
   - "22:00"

 ```

+The upload-speed config indicates which bandwith the plugin should use to upload the backup.
+The number is in Gbps.
+Adjust it according to the upload speed of your connection.

 The backup-times configuration defines the time (in 24h format) at which a backup is executed.
 Leave it emtpy to disable automatic backups.